HeshamAdel0007/Laravel-Tips-Tricks/Eloquent/README.md

 - Avoid Raw SQL: Instead of writing raw SQL queries, you can use Eloquent methods to achieve the same results in a more readable way.
 - Relationships: Eloquent allows you to easily define and manage relationships between different models.
 - Built-in Features: Features like mass assignment protection, query scopes, and accessors/mutators help streamline your workflow.

+**If you found this helpful, feel free to ⭐ the repo or contribute!**